 So how much does this cost?
-The application fee is $15 (with an additional $20 charge if you are an international student), and courses range in cost from $310 for the Spanish Reader’s Workshop up to $1370 for something like AP Biology (prices taken from most recent course listing).
+The application fee is $15 (with an additional $20 charge if you are an international student), and courses range in cost from $360 for the Spanish Reader’s Workshop up to $1795 for AP Chinese Language and Culture (prices taken from most recent course listing).
 Visit the CTYOnline website to read more about the program and see if you qualify to take CTYOnline courses.

 So what is the SET, exactly?
 SET is a free program that provides counseling, opportunities to interact with other similarly gifted students, access to CTY resources like the Imagine magazine and Cogito.org, and supplemental letters of recommendation for students applying to college or competitive high schools/prep schools.